 More information on the proper usage of Paragraphs and Line Breaks can be found in this article on Lorelle on Wordpress.

 When adding any content to a website, structure is one of the most important factors.
-Proper structure and usage of HTML elements presents information in a logical manner that will ensure usability for any visitor, regardless of which device they are using or any disability they may suffer from.
+Proper structure and usage of HTML elements present information in a logical manner that will ensure usability for any visitor, regardless of which device they are using or any disability they may suffer from.
 The team at LRS Web Solutions is always available for training and guidance on how to structure content and how to use the capabilities of LRS Antilles to your advantage.

 Want to stay up-to-date on the latest with LRS Web Solutions?
 Subscribe to our blog.